-The company would enter a recovery period with the appointment of João Theodoro Ferreira Pinto Basto as Deputy Director, in 1924.
+The company would enter a recovery period with the management of João Theodoro Ferreira Pinto Basto as Deputy Director, in 1924.
 Industrial development and business growth were accompanied by an artistic revival.
-Modern styles, such as Art Deco and Functionalism, revealed the company’s ability to adapt to the social and aesthetic changes that characterised the beginning of the 20th century.
+Modern styles, such as Art Deco and Functionalism, revealed the company’s ability to adapt to the social and aesthetic changes that characterized the beginning of the 20th century.

 This successful period would be consolidated in the following decades.
-Industrial restructuring allowed the company to increase profitability and its ability to meet increasing demand and face market globalisation challenges.
-On the other hand, the company’s highly specialised manufacturing activities, based on the know-how of its artisans and on its centenarian traditions, allowed the Factory to maintain its leading position amongst the most prestigious European manufacturers.
+Industrial restructuring allowed the company to increase profitability and its ability to meet increasing demand and face market globalization challenges.
+On the other hand, the company’s highly specialized manufacturing activities, based on the know-how of its artisans and on its centenarian traditions, allowed the Factory to maintain its leading position amongst the most prestigious European manufacturers.

 A tradition of producing exclusive pieces was started, of which a dinner set produced for Her Majesty Queen Elizabeth II is a prime example.
 Collaboration with contemporary artists also became increasingly frequent.

 The Vista Alegre Museum, opened in 1964, boasts a collection of pieces that bear witness to the long and rich history of the company.